ANALYZE – Analytics Platforms

 3. Integration Capability

-4. User-Friendliness and Comprehensibility
+4. User-friendliness and Comprehensibility

 5. Intelligence